How Much Back Child Support Is A Felony In Texas

 Child Support Arrearages with Existing Court Orders

 When it comes to child support in Texas, understanding the implications of arrearages—especially when there are existing court orders—is crucial.
-If you find yourself in a situation where you’re behind on payments, it’s essential to know that the state takes these obligations seriously.
-In Texas, failing to pay child support as mandated by a court order can lead to severe consequences, including the possibility of felony charges if the arrears exceed a certain threshold.
+If you find yourself in a situation where you have fallen behind on payments, it’s important to know that the state takes these obligations seriously.
+In Texas, failing to pay child support can lead to severe consequences, including the possibility of felony charges if the amount owed exceeds a certain threshold.

 Overdue Child Maintenance in Texas: Managing Arrears Without Existing Court Orders